algorand/go-algorand/data/transactions/logic/README_in.md

 While every element of the stack is restricted to the types `uint64` and `bytes`, the values of these types may be known to be bounded.
-The more common bounded types are named to provide more semantic information in the documentation. 're also used during assembly time to do type checking and to provide more informative error messages.
+The more common bounded types are named to provide more semantic information in the documentation.
+They're also used during assembly time to do type checking and to provide more informative error messages.